Operation Sportpalast: Allied convoys

-Victorious's air wing included two squadrons equipped with Fairey Albacore torpedo bombers, 817 and 832 Naval Air Squadrons.
-The number of Alacores assigned to the squadrons differed; 817 Squadron had nine and 832 Squadron twelve.
-These obsolescent biplanes could be armed with a single torpedo and were slow and unmanoeuvrable.
-The crews of the two Albacore squadrons were experienced, but had received little training in attacking enemy warships.
-The other element of the carrier's air wing was the Fairey Fulmar fighter-equipped 809 Naval Air Squadron.
+Victorious's air wing included 817 Naval Air Squadron (NAS) with nine Albacore torpedo bombers and 832 NAS with twelve.
+These obsolescent biplanes could be armed with a torpedo and were slow and difficult to manoeuvre.
+The Albacore crews were experienced, but had received little training in attacking ships.
+The other element of the carrier's air wing was the Fulmar fighter-equipped 809 NAS.
 The Fulmars were inferior to German fighters due to their lack of speed and manoeuvrability, but were capable of intercepting bombers.
 Tovey regarded the amount of air support available to his fleet as inadequate.

 German plans

-The crew of a German Focke-Wulf Fw 200 Condor maritime patrol aircraft sighted ships of PQ 12 near Jan Mayen at around noon on 5 March.
+The crew of a German Focke-Wulf Fw 200 Condor maritime patrol aircraft sighted ships of Convoy PQ 12 near Jan Mayen at around noon on 5 March.
 The commander of the German Naval Group North, General Admiral Rolf Carls, requested permission to attack the convoy using Ciliax's force.
 This was granted by Raeder after he consulted with Hitler.
 Raeder's orders for Ciliax specified that he was to avoid Allied naval forces to the extent possible, and only attack convoys if they were protected by an equal or lesser force than his own.
 The raid is usually called Operation Sportpalast by historians, but was designated Operation Nordmeer by Ciliax and his staff.